Dems weigh blockade over GOP health plan

 The Democratic leadership and rank-and-file members are planning to prevent the chamber from conducting routine business, including allowing committees to meet for extended hearings when the Senate is in session.
 And they will demand an open process to consider health care when the Senate reconvenes Monday.

-Democrats may use parliamentary maneuvers to prevent committees from meeting for longer than two hours.
+Democrats might use parliamentary maneuvers to prevent committees from meeting for longer than two hours.

 If carried through, the hardball tactics would make it difficult for Republicans to schedule votes even on uncontroversial bills and nominees, further slowing down the already slow-moving body.